 Conversely, dominant does not always mean common.
 There are times at which recessive genes are the norm.
 This list of dominant human genes focuses on dominant traits common in the majority of the population.
 Give it a look to see which of your genes are dominant and which recessive.

 Everyone knows being right handed is kind of the norm.
 If you doubt that, think about how hard it was to get left-handed scissors in kindergarten.
-A whopping 70 to 90 percent of people are right handed, all because right-handedness is a seriously dominant gene.
+A whopping 70 to 90% of people are right handed, all because right-handedness is a seriously dominant gene.
 High five, righties!

 The vast majority of people in the world have black or brown hair.
 These colors are genetically dominant to all other hair shades.
-More than half the U.S. population has brown or black hair; in certain races, as many as 98% of people have dark hair.
+More than half the US population has brown or black hair; in certain races and ethnicities, as much as 98% of people have dark hair.

-Everyone has eyes.
-Except people who don't.
-And all eyes have color to them.
-Even if you don't have eyes you know that much.
-But did you know that one eye color dominates the rest to a startling degree?
+Did you know that one eye color dominates the rest to a startling degree?
 More than 55% of the global population has brown eyes.
-That means brown eyes dominate the other five colors - hazel, blue, green, silver, and amber - combined.
+That means brown eyes account for more of the population than the other five colors - hazel, blue, green, silver, and amber - combined.